lukeschafer/jamd/Readme.md

 		bar.fn(); //alerts 2
     });

+    //note: define == jamd and require == jamd.require
+    //      define and require are only added to local scope if no existing methods exist
 ## A bit more

   If you require 'lib/foo' and it is not defined, jamd will try and load it from {current_path}/lib/foo.js